top of page

 The 5th Piece: Eat of the "Arbre de la Vie Eternelle / Tree of Eternal Life".
 Why not eat, of the best food that gives eternal life.
 We endeavour to search for it.
 Our soul yearns for it.
 Our survival in this world and beyond relies on it.
 Come, eat and partake of it.

-The 8th Piece: "Chrystalis," or Christ-alis, where the caterpillar is undergoing its tranformation to adulthood.
+The 6th Piece: "Chrystalis," or Christ-alis, where the caterpillar is undergoing its transformation to adulthood.
 We are being trans-formed into something new - made in God's image -- the hope of resurrection looms in the not so far distance when we will emerge and breathe and have our being.

 Jesus as the Way: Jesus presents himself as the path to God, suggesting that following his teachings and example leads one to spiritual fulfillment and eternal life.